cheesegrits/filament-google-maps/README.md

 in dotted notation, like 'states.state_full_name', where the first part (states) is the name of the relationship on your model.

+The command will select all records from your table where either the lat or lng fields are empty (0, null or empty string);

 <!-- ROADMAP -->
 ## Roadmap